 You have 30 days from the receipt of your scholarship award letter to accept, decline or extend the offer to May 1.
 Your desired action is made through your myUCF account.

-The easiest way to pay is online through myUCF.
+The easiest way to pay your tuition and fees is online through myUCF.
 You can also obtain an invoice/class schedule from your college advising office or the registrar’s office.
-We do not mail invoices.
+UCF does not mail invoices.

 Information regarding international payments can be found by visiting UCF Student Account Services.

 Yes.
 If you have been awarded a merit scholarship, you must accept your award even if you have submitted your Enrollment Deposit.
 Instructions for accepting your award will be provided by email and written correspondence.

 If you receive a request for a copy of your Social Security Card, it means that UCF has a blank or invalid Social Security Number (SSN) on file for you.
 Not having a valid SSN on file will prevent you from having aid awarded through Florida Bright Futures and/or the Free Application for Federal Student Aid (FAFSA).
 Additionally, a valid SSN is required to process certain third party payments, such as Florida Prepaid.

 You may upload a copy of your Social Security Card through our secure Qualtrics portal at https://ucf.qualtrics.com/jfe/form/SV_daIPksdbz2j64mN.
 Once received, your student record will be updated within 15 business days.

 This is not classification as a Florida resident for tuition purposes, but a waiver for which eligible students can apply.
 The student will still be classified as a nonresident for tuition purposes.